margaretmf/margaretmf.github.io/poetry.md

 ## Visions ##
 What brilliance there is in the vision of the Lord who speaks to us through our third eye and gives us beautiful imagery, glimpses, and insights.
-What brightness is reflected in the spirited perception fo all things.
+What brightness is reflected in the spirited perception of all things.
 It's lovely to muse on how God share his fancies, and delivers us from imaginations.
-What acument is reflected through the mind of God.
+What acumen is reflected through the mind of God.

 <br>